carbonplan/research/articles/permanence-calculator-explainer/index.md

   card: 'permanence-calculator-explainer',
   background: 'article-005/leaf',
   summary:
-    'How to compare the long-term cost of temporary and permanent carbon removal.', }
+    'How to compare the long-term cost of temporary and permanent carbon removal', }

 export const sidenotes = {